Business Intelligence - TWRT

 Project Work Plan implemented in Planview AdaptiveWork.

-Project Work Plan, what are the items in the Work Plan?
+Project Work Plan: What Are the Items in the Work Plan?

 Milestones

-• A gateway milestone is basically a point in time when the deliverable content moves from one phase to another.
-‘At this point, the project moves from one phase to the next.’
-Completion is represented by a gateway approval or rejection.Â
+• A gateway milestone is essentially a point in time when the deliverable moves from one phase to another.
+“At this point, the project moves from one phase to the next.”
+Completion is indicated by either approval or rejection at the gateway.Â

-Planview Adaptive Work interface showing project schedule.
+Planview Adaptive Work interface displaying the project timeline.

-• A hammock frame hammock represents an important deliverable that may depend on external dates for its start and end points, with dates typically derived from subtasks, and is often used to represent a phase of the project.Â
+• A landmark hammock represents a major milestone that may depend on external dates for its start and end, with dates typically derived from subtasks, and is generally used to represent a project phase.Â

 Planview dashboard with project progress charts.